Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = 2.4.2 =
 * Notifications prune and clear are set to be disabled on click, to prevent clicking on the same multiple times while waiting for the server to respond.
 * Added the option for default player for the integrations allowing you to simply choose the template you wish to use right from the settings.
+* Added a change in how we do parsing so that the content does not "move" where before it could end up "moving" itself out of place in certain scenarios.

 == Changelog ==